v-zhuravlev/zabbix-notify/README.md

 http://zabbix.local
 Eventid: {EVENT.ID}
 ```

+Note:  In Zabbix 3.4 and newer you can configure **Acknowledgement operations** as well.
 Note:  if you place Macros **{TRIGGER.SEVERITY}** and **{STATUS}** then your messages in Slack will be color coded.
 Note:  place line `Eventid: {EVENT.ID}` if you want to use Alarm mode
 ![image](https://cloud.githubusercontent.com/assets/14870891/14313896/f3edc7e4-fbfc-11e5-842a-2e7410c8d755.png)